 Following CQRS, I expose commands and queries and URIs.
 Some media types like HAL don’t really give me the ability to specify how to perform various actions (commands) with payloads a user can invoke in the system.

 However, a media type like Siren does.
 The general idea can really be related to an HTML

 Here is a basic HTML form.
 If you were creating an client that understood HTML you would be able to easily create a HTTP request to perform the action.

 The above form describes an action.
 If we wanted to create an HTTP request to submit this action, we have all the information in the form to build the request.

 - The URI is by action=”/books/add”

-- The HTTP verb used whith the method=”post”
+- The HTTP method used whith the method=”post”